-2018 Summer and Fall Opportunities for Children and Their Families at the UCF Children’s Learning Clinic
+2019 Fall and 2020 Spring Opportunities for Children and Their Families at the UCF Children’s Learning Clinic

-The Children’s Learning Clinic (CLC) is a research-practice clinic located in the clinical suite of the Psychology Building on the University of Central Florida’s main Orlando campus.
-The CLC provides pro bono (no cost) comprehensive diagnostic, intellectual, educational achievement, and neurocognitive assessment evaluation services for families of children between 8 and 12 years of age (a) who are suspected of or already diagnosed as having attention-deficit/hyperactivity disorder (ADHD), and (b) who are typically developing children without any known clinical disorder and not of gifted intelligence.
-Children must also be ‘right-handed’ because of the fNIRS neuroimaging described below.
-Families of children with ADHD or suspected ADHD who can recruit a typically developing child’s family to participate in our comprehensive evaluations at no cost receive top priority for our services.
+The Children’s Learning Clinic (CLC) is a child specialty clinic located in the clinical suite of the Psychology Building on the University of Central Florida’s main Orlando campus.
+The CLC provides pro bono (no cost) comprehensive diagnostic, intellectual, educational achievement (including reading and math), and neurocognitive assessment evaluation services for families of children (boys and girls) between 8 and 12 years of age (a) who are suspected of or already diagnosed as having attention-deficit/hyperactivity disorder (ADHD), OR (b) who are typically developing children without any known clinical disorder and not of gifted intelligence.
+Families of children with ADHD or suspected ADHD who recruit a typically developing child’s family to participate in our comprehensive evaluations at no cost receive top priority for our services.

-We send out a packet of standardized parent and teacher rating scales to be completed and use this information to determine whether a child is eligible to receive our comprehensive evaluation.
-Children who are suspected on having ADHD and children who are not suspected of having any clinical disorder (we refer to them as ‘typically developing children’) are eligible to participate.
+Procedure overview: We send out a packet of standardized parent and teacher rating scales to be completed and use this information to determine whether a child is eligible to receive our comprehensive evaluation.
+Children who are suspected on having ADHD and children who are not suspected of having any clinical disorder (we refer to them as ‘typically developing children’) are eligible to participate provided they are between 8 and 12 years of age.
 We also provide a pre-screening to estimate intelligence because children with ‘gifted’ level intelligence are ineligible to participate.

 Finally, Dr. Rapport debriefs all families approximately three weeks following the conclusion of the child’s participation, and parents are provided a full, comprehensive written report of all results and recommendations at no cost.